dragonflyoss/Dragonfly/FAQ.md

   - supernode finishes to download one piece
   - supernode starts the P2P distribution work for the downloaded one piece among peers;

-If the requested file which has already been cached in supernode, supernode will send an HTTP GET request, which contains both HTTP headers `If-None-Match:<eTag>` and `If-Modified-Since:<lastModified>`, to source file network address to determine whether the remote file has been updated.
+If the requested file has already been cached in supernode, supernode will send an HTTP GET request, which contains both HTTP headers `If-None-Match:<eTag>` and `If-Modified-Since:<lastModified>`, to source file network address to determine whether the remote file has been updated.

-In addition, supernode does not have to wait for all the piece downloadings finished, so it can concurrently start piece downloading once one piece downloaded.
+In addition, supernode does not have to wait for all the piece downloadings finished, so it can concurrently start pieces downloading once one piece has bean downloaded.

-## What if you kill the dfget server process or delete the source files
+## What will happen  if you kill the dfget server process or delete the source files

-If a file on the peer is deleted manually or by GC, the supernode won't know that.
-And in the subsequent scheduling, if multiple download tasks fail from this peer, the scheduler will add it to blacklist.
-So do with that if the server process be killed or other abnormal conditions.
+If a file on a peer is deleted manually or by GC, the supernode won't know that.
+And in the subsequent scheduling, if multiple download tasks fail from this peer, the scheduler will add it to a blacklist.
+So do with that if the server process is killed or other abnormal conditions.

 ## What is the peer scheduling algorithm by default

 - Distribute the number of pieces evenly.
-Select the piece with the smallest number in the entire P2P network so that the distribution of each piece in the P2P network is balanced to avoid "Nervous resources".
+Select the pieces with the smallest number in the entire P2P network so that the distribution of each piece in the P2P network is balanced to avoid "Nervous resources".

 - Nearest distance priority.
-For a peer, the piece closest to the piece currently being downloaded is preferentially selected, so that the peer can achieve the effect of sequential read and write approximately which will improve the I/O efficiency of file.
+For a peer, the piece closest to the piece currently being downloaded is preferentially selected, so that the peer can achieve the effect of sequential read and write approximately, which will improve the I/O efficiency of file.

 - Local blacklist and global blacklist.
 An example is easier to understand: When peer A fails to download from peer B, B will become the local blacklist of A, and then the download tasks of A will filter B out; When the number of failed downloads from B reaches a certain threshold, B will become the global blacklist, and all the download tasks will filter B out.